1. Home/

 How does one handle data gaps in climate scenario analyses?

 Data gaps represent a central challenge in conducting meaningful climate scenario analyses.
-A structured approach to incomplete or uncertain data is essential to achieve robust and decision-relevant results despite these limitations.
+A structured approach to incomplete or uncertain data is essential to achieve solid and decision-relevant results despite these limitations.

 🔍 Identification and Assessment of Data Gaps: